-This post was published 2 years ago so it might be outdated.
+This post was published 4 years ago.
+It may be exremely outdated.

 Today a Hop Raider‘s update was rejected and I remembered my latests experiences with App Store review.
 I decided to write about three of them and share my frustrations so neither I nor you feel alone when your app is rejected for apparently no good reason.

 Last year I was working on River Bunch, a game for iOS where you are a lizard who ha

 s to protect its eggs, preventing some mosquitos from stealing them; an easy game for casual players.
 At some point in development I needed to transfer the game from an Apple Developer account to a different one.
 I look for the Transfer app button in iTunes Connect because I had previously seen it but I couldn’t find it then.